Session 9: Interpretations

 In reviewing the film for the 2003 edition of The Year's Best Fantasy and Horror, Edward Bryant contends that Simon is not necessarily an alternate personality of the former patient Mary, but rather a malevolent genius loci.
 He also points out that the deleted scenes included on the DVD help fill out the narrative.
-Critics have also pointed out similarities and references to Stanley Kubrick's The Shining (1980).
+Several critics have also pointed out similarities and references to Stanley Kubrick's The Shining (1980), which also deals with similar themes and involves a man's psychological unraveling in an isolated location.